squidsolutions/jssdk-data-widgets/README.md

   * paging : if set to true this will activate pagination on the data table
   * ordering : if set to true this will allow the user to click on the table headers to set analysis OrderBy
   * ignoreColumns : specify with an integer, the number of columns to ignore from the left when setting the orderBy for the analysis
+  * staleMessage : "Message to be displayed when the analysis is in a pending state"

 ## DomainSelector
 *Renders the domains of the API's current project as an INPUT.
 Selects and modifies the API's current domain if selection changes*